rd--/jssc3/help/essay/sc-documentation-2.md

     RLPF(Saw([100, 250]) * 0.05, XLn(8000, 400, 5), 0.05)

-The [100,250] array of frequency inputs to Saw causes Saw.ar to return an array of two Saws, that array causes RLPF.ar to create two RLPFs.
-Both RLPFs share a single instance of XLine.
+The _[100,250]_ array of frequency inputs to _Saw_ causes Saw to return an array of two Saws, that array causes _RLPF_ to create two RLPFs.
+Both RLPFs share a single instance of _XLn_.

 When a constructor is parameterized by two or more arrays, then the number of channels created is equal to the longest array, with parameters being pulled from each array in parallel.
 The shorter arrays will wrap.

 For example, the following:

-    Pulse([400, 500, 600], [0.5, 0.1]) * 0.2
+    Pulse([400, 500, 600], [0.5, 0.1]) * 0.1

 is equivalent to:

-    [Pulse(400, 0.5), Pulse(500, 0.1), Pulse(600, 0.5) ] * 0.2
+    [Pulse(400, 0.5), Pulse(500, 0.1), Pulse(600, 0.5) ] * 0.1

 A more complex example based on the Saw example above is given below.
-In this example, the XLine is expanded to two instances, one going from 8000 Hz to 400 Hz and the other going in the opposite direction from 500 Hz to 7000 Hz.
-These two XLines are 'married' to the two Saw oscillators and used to parameterize two copies of RLPF.
+In this example, the XLn is expanded to two instances, one going from 8000 Hz to 400 Hz and the other going in the opposite direction from 500 Hz to 7000 Hz.
+These two XLns are 'married' to the two Saw oscillators and used to parameterize two copies of RLPF.
 So on the left channel a 100 Hz Saw is filtered from 8000 Hz to 400 Hz and on the right channel a 250 Hz Saw is filtered from 500 Hz to 7000 Hz.

     RLPF(Saw([100, 250]) * 0.05, XLn([8000, 500], [400, 7000], 5), 0.05)